TylorShine/MNP-SVC/README.md

 pip install -r requirements/main.txt
 ```

-NOTE: I only test the code using python 3.11.8 (windows) / 3.12.1 (Ubuntu) + cuda 11.8 + torch 2.2.2, too new or too old dependencies may not work.
+NOTE: I only test the code using python 3.11.9/3.12.2 (windows) + cuda 12.1 + torch 2.4.1, too new or too old dependencies may not work.

 #### 1-2.
 Download pre-trained models